createdbysk/library/README.md

 # library/transformLoader
 ## Usage
-This module is designed to work with requirejs. var requirejs = require('requirejs');
+This module is designed to work with requirejs configured with library/configuredRequirejs. var requirejs;
+requirejs = require('library/configuredRequirejs');
 requirejs(['library/transformLoader'], function (transformLoader) {
     ...
 Use transformLoader
 });